Robustness of equilibrium off-diagonal current fluctuation against localization of electron states in macroscopic two-dimensional systems: FDT Violation and properties of current fluctuation

-In macroscopic systems, however, the following universal results hold for {\em all} quasi-classical measurement, i.e., for all measurement that simulates the ideal classical measurement as closely as possible:\cite{FS2016,SF2017} As long as the measurement is quasi-classical, the observed time correlation of a macroscopic system is {\em always} a symmetrized one.
-We are interested in such a universal case.
+From the above-mentioned results of the previous works, it seemed believed that no universal results would exist for what operator is measured when fluctuation is measured.
+For {\em equilibrium} fluctuations in {\em macroscopic} systems, however, Ref.~\onlinecite{FS2016} proved rigorously that a universal result does exist: As long as the measurement is quasi-classical, the observed time correlation of a macroscopic system is {\em always} a symmetrized one.

+Remarkably, this result holds for {\em all} macroscopic quantum systems and for {\em all} quasi-classical measurements, i.e., for all measurements that simulate the ideal classical measurement as closely as possible\cite{FS2016,SF2017}.

+We are interested in such an ideal case where the equilibrium fluctuation in a macroscopic system is measured quasi-classically.
+Then, as a consequence of the above universal result \cite{FS2016,SF2017,KAS2018}, the FDT is violated, as will be summarized below.